If you want to accomplish something you need great habits and routines.

 I know because I’ve been there.
 Along with millions of other individuals.

 And you never know what your friends and those you love most are going through.

 So make time.
 Check in every now and then.

 Especially with those that appear to be fine.
 The ones that are always strong and there for others.
 They need someone there for them as well.
 In their corner, checking in on them from time to time.

-A few minutes catching up can go long a way.
+A few minutes of catching up can go a long way.
 It lets them know you care and relationships matter.

 Another great habit you should start practicing is gratefulness.